kakurk/kkurkela.github.io/index.md

 I am currently working full time in Dr. Maureen Ritchey's Memory Modulation Lab (@memobc).
 As the lab's Research Specialist, I am responsible for the creation and maintenance of custom analysis scripts.
 For example, I am responsible for the maintenance of a series of scripts for the purposes of MRI data quality assurance ([example](https://github.com/memobc/memolab-fmri-qa)), the analysis of psychophysiology data, and the efficient running of single trial models.

 I am also responsible for running various memory experiments.
-Currently, we are working on a series of experiments investigating the interaction of context and emotion on memory, investigating the influence of emotion on associative memory, as well as developing a protocol for running a new transcranial direct current stimulation (tDCS) experiment to causally manipulate memory networks.
+Currently, we are working on a series of experiments investigating the interaction of context and emotion on memory, investigating the influence of emotion on associative memory, as well as developing a protocol for running a new transcranial direct current stimulation (tDCS) experiment to manipulate memory networks.

 [_Cognitive Aging and Neuroimaging Laboratory_](http://canlab.la.psu.edu/)
 Dr. Nancy Dennis
 Laboratory Manager
 July 2014 - July 2016

 I spent two years as the laboratory manager for Dr. Nancy Dennis' CAN Lab.
 In addition to administrative responsibilities (e.g., NSF Grant reporting, budgeting), I was responsible for the collection of an entire sample of older adults (ages 60+) for an [NSF funded study on neural correlates of false memory in aging](http://dx.doi.org/10.1016/j.neurobiolaging.2017.10.020).
-In addition, I was able to work with Dr. Dennis and others on: 1.) [a meta-analysis on the neural correlates supporting false memory](http://www.sciencedirect.com/science/article/pii/S0028393215302463), 2.) a large experiment on the data quality before and after a scanner upgrade at Penn State's imaging center, 3.) a cross-lab collaborative study on the common neural correlates of working memory and motor control, and 4.) a new analysis of an old dataset on source memory in aging.
+In addition, I was able to work with Dr. Dennis and others on: 1.) [a meta-analysis on the neural correlates supporting false memory](http://www.sciencedirect.com/science/article/pii/S0028393215302463), 2.) a large experiment on the data quality before and after a scanner upgrade at Penn State's imaging center, 3.) a cross-lab collaborative study on the common neural correlates of working memory and motor control, and 4.) a new analysis of a dataset on source memory in aging.

 I also presently serve as a part-time methods/programming consultant for the CAN lab, assisting with the maintenance and writing of stimulus presentation ([example](https://github.com/kkurkela/ICEE)) and fMRI preprocessing and analysis code ([example](https://github.com/kkurkela/FAME-RSA)).